7 Simple Ways to Motivate Yourself at Home

 If you want to do something big but are scared or unmotivated to start it, tell friends and acquaintances what you are about to do, whether that’s via posting on social media or sending them a text.
 Not only will people get excited for and with you, they will most likely also ask you how things are going with whatever it is you are attempting.
 The fear of having to tell them you didn’t do something will keep you motivated to work towards your goals.
 I use this one ALOT.
 It really works!

 5. Surround yourself with inspiring people

 Having people around you who achieve small and big things, who are positive and have a can-do attitude will rub off on you and make you more motivated and determined.
 People who always tell you what can’t be done and who are defeatist are counterproductive to your mission to stay motivated.

 Everyone is unique in what we do at work, how we work, how we exercise and what we can and can’t do in life.
 Comparison is a killer for motivation and will most likely deflate you so you won’t want to start in the first place.
 The best way to stay inspired and motivated is to see how far you have come personally, and compete only with yourself.
 "The only person you should try to be better than is the person you were yesterday".

 In our busy and now through a pandemic very muddled and chaotic lives we can quickly forget why we do what we set out to achieve and why we should keep going.
 Visualise your dreams and the end result, the reason you were inspired in the first place and made the first big step.
 Knowing why you have to keep going will up your motivation and spur you on.

-Whether you adopt all of those tips or create a selection of your own - remember that motivation and getting things done will make you feel good and accomplished.
 Make sure you have breaks and reward yourself; this will keep you motivated with whatever you are doing and make you an inspiration for others.